mggg/mggg.github.io/team-expanded.md

 # Our Team

 As an organization, MGGG operates on multiple scales.
-We have a core group in the Boston area, a larger group of active contributors working with us on various projects.
+We have a core group in the Boston area and a larger group of active contributors working with us on various projects.

 <!-- As an organization, MGGG operates on multiple scales.
 We have a core group in the Boston area, a larger group of active contributors working with us on various projects, and several hundred people who attended our cycle of training sessions around the country in 2017-18, including dozens who are preparing to serve as expert witnesses and consultants.